AshrafByte/RISC-Duo/TEAMWORK_FLOW.md

 ---

-## 🧹 10.
-Clean Up After Merge

-Once your PR is merged, you can delete your local branch:
+🧹 10.
+Clean Up After Merge (When Feature Is Fully Complete) Once your pull request (PR) has been merged into develop and you’ve fully finished working on that feature, you can safely delete your local branch:

 ```bash
 git branch -d feature/your-branch-name
 ```

----
+❗ Only delete your branch after the PR is merged and you're completely done with that feature.

 ## ✅ Final Summary